 \subsection{Information about computing resources and efficiency}

 All models were able to be trained on a single H100 GPU, with 80 GB of memory.

-\insettitle{Jacobian inference times} Jacobian inference times for the JacobianODE and NeuralODE models are discussed in appendix \ref{supp:computation-scaling} As discussed in that section models were implemented with four hidden layers of the same size, and tested on 100 batches of the 128-dimensional task-trained RNN data, with each batch consisting of 16 sequences of length 25.
-Timings were repeated ten times for each model.
-See section and Figure \ref{suppfig:computation-scaling} for details.
+\insettitle{Jacobian inference times} Jacobian inference times for the JacobianODE and NeuralODE models are discussed in Appendix \ref{supp:computation-scaling}.
+As discussed, models were implemented with four hidden layers of the same size, and tested on 100 batches of the 128-dimensional task-trained RNN data, with each batch consisting of 16 sequences of length 25.
+Timings were repeated ten times for each model (see Figure \ref{suppfig:computation-scaling} for details).

 \insettitle{Training time} Total training times for each of the chosen models are presented in Table \ref{tab:hyperparameters}.
 Furthermore, we include the training time (including backward pass) for 100 batches (with 16 sequences per batch), using 10 time-step prediction, in Table \ref{tab:trajectory_times}.